 I’ve always been a doer.
 Not one to wait for things to come to me, I’m the type to take action, pick up the phone, initiate the project, ask the guy out rather than wait to be asked.
 It’s a worthwhile trait that’s created opportunities for me, but it can also be exhausting.
 I feel […]

 Having a rough day?
 If you have a few minutes, Pharrell Williams’ music video “Happy” from the Despicable Me 2 soundtrack is an instant happiness booster.
 Studies have shown that dancing can actually increase one’s ability to find resilience and experience the feeling of being happy.
-I should know.
-For the past week, I’ve been […]
+“Happy” is 3 minutes and 53 seconds of inspirational, […]

 Love—it’s the supreme human emotion.
 Babies need it to survive, it can improve brain function and health, and it’s even essential for animals (one study showed that rats that were licked more often by their mothers grew up to be calmer and more curious than their less-pampered counterparts).
 Love may feel more like magic than […]

 The warmer months can brings us back to the freedom of childhood, when summer meant school-free, carefree days.
 But as adults, finding the time to be carefree is a challenge.
 That’s why play can be so powerful.
 Here, three experts offer insight into how the simplest of childhood pleasures can reinvigorate the mind, body, and spirit.